StoglRobotics/ros_team_workspace/templates/package/_append_to_README_ROS_Intro.md

 # Quick Start Instructions

-If you are familiar with ROS2, here are the quick-and-dirty build instructions.
+If you are familiar with ROS 2, here are the quick-and-dirty build instructions.

   ```
   cd $COLCON_WS